 Snip your rope and pass it through your last loop and pull gently.
 You can use a yarn needle and weave in your ends.

-Crochet Coasters – not a bad DIY gift idea.
+Crochet Coaster Pattern – not a bad DIY gift idea.

-Even if you don’t know how to crochet, I encourage you to try to make these.
+Even if you don’t know how to crochet a coaster, I encourage you to try to make these.
 Once you get the hang of single crochet, these come together very quickly.
 The macrame roping makes crocheting much easier, well at least it was for me.
 You can see the chains and where your hook needs to go very clearly.

 I tried this summer with thin yarn and just about lost my mind because I always messed up where my hook was going.
 With this project, I had no problems at all.

-I think I want to make a few of these, but larger as charger plates!
+I think I want to make a few of these crochet coasters, but larger as charger plates!
 They would add a natural feel to any table setting.

 - One Natural Cotton Cording 3mm